 CARROT MISO SOUP

-Carrot Miso Soup is healthy, flavorful and ready in about 30 minutes.
-Easy vegan and gluten free recipe, perfect lunch, dinner or make ahead meal!
+Carrot Miso Soup is an immune boosting, healthy and flavorful vegan soup ready in about 30 minutes!
+Quick and easy recipe, perfect lunch, dinner or make ahead meal!

 - Prep Time: 5 min

 - Cook Time: 25 min

 - 1 tablespoon sesame oil or 1/4 cup water (for water saute)

 - 2 – 2 1/2 lbs. carrots, peeled and chopped

 - 1 large onion, diced